Second Brigade, Second Division

 The company was accepted in state service for three months at Providence, Providence County, Rhode Island, on 17 April, 1861, and was mustered in United States service for three months at the grounds of the Capitol building, on Pennsylvania Avenue and North/ South Capitol Street, Washington, D. C., by Brevet Major & Assistant Adjutant General I McDowell, United States Army, on 2 May, 1861. - Company C First Light Infantry No.1: CAPT.
 W W BROWN

 The company was accepted in state service for three months at Providence, Providence County, Rhode Island, on 17 April, 1861, and was mustered in United States service for three months at the grounds of the Capitol building, on Pennsylvania Avenue and North/ South Capitol Street, Washington, D. C., by Brevet Major & Assistant Adjutant General I McDowell, United States Army, on 2 May, 1861.
-Private W H Helme, 1st Rhode Island Detached Militia, Company C, was assigned to the the United States Corps Topographical Engineers, Balloon Detachment, under the command of First Lieutenant H L Abbot, on 14 July, 1861 (See the United States Corps Topographical Engineers). - Company D First Light Infantry No.2: CAPT.
+Private W H Helme, 1st Rhode Island Detached Militia, Company C, was assigned to the the United States Corps Topographical Engineers, Balloon Detachment, under the command of First Lieutenant H L Abbot, United States Corps Topographical Engineers, on 14 July, 1861. - Company D First Light Infantry No.2: CAPT.
 N W BROWN

 The company was accepted in state service for three months at Providence, Providence County, Rhode Island, on 17 April, 1861, and was mustered in United States service for three months at the grounds of the Capitol building, on Pennsylvania Avenue and North/ South Capitol Street, Washington, D. C., by Brevet Major & Assistant Adjutant General I McDowell, United States Army, on 2 May, 1861. - Company E Pawtucket Light Guards: CAPT.
 S R BUCKLIN